streetturtle/awesome-wm-widgets/README.md

 # Installation

+For Awesome v4.2 checkout branch **4.2-human-after-all**, changes for v.4.3 is in master and still in progress.
 Clone the repo under **~/.config/awesome/**, then in **rc.lua** add the import of the widget you'd like to use in "require" section on the top of the file:

 ```lua